GluuFederation/message-consumer/README.md

 java -jar target/message-consumer-0.0.1-SNAPSHOT.jar
 ```

-Here is an example how to build and run project for PostgreSQL:
+Here is an example how to build and run the project for PostgreSQL:

 ```
 git clone https://github.com/GluuFederation/message-consumer.git